Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 we use instructions of connecting with SSH from the [link](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) our system is ready to use.
 *first step of our work is finished (Set up the firmware)*

+## The second step is driving WiFi and BLE

+Because we use SSH to connect and we started raspberry pi headless we already used WiFi and this part is done. for blutooth part we just make our system visible using VNC and pair our raspberry to devices we want easily. we could do this using terminal and we can find the instructions online easily but this way is a way more easy./n *second step of our work is finished (Drive WiFi and BLE)*